-This Policy provides a framework for the creation of a happy environment, where children are taught respect and consideration of their own and others behaviour.
-Caring adults act as good role models, showing them respect and valuing their individual personalities.
+This Policy provides a framework for the creation of a happy environment, where children are taught respect and consideration of their and others behaviour.
+Caring adults act as good role models, show them respect and value their individual personalities.

-We have a named person who has overall responsibility for our Nursery for supporting personal, social and emotional behaviour including physical behaviour.
+We have a named person who has overall responsibility for our nursery for supporting personal, social and emotional behaviour including behaviour.
 The named person is Tatiana Homer.
 She is responsible for:

-- Advising and supporting other staff on behaviour issues - Along with each Room Behaviour Manager, keeping up to date with legislation and research related to behaviour - Supporting and organising changes to policies and procedures in the Nursery - Acting as central information source for practitioners and parents - Attending relevant training
+- Advising and supporting other staff on behaviour issues - Along with each Room Behaviour Manager, keep up to date with legislations and research related to behaviour - Support and organise changes to policies and procedures in the Nursery - Act as central information source for practitioners and parents - Attend relevant training